codecrafters-io/build-your-own-redis/stage_descriptions/geospatial-02-ck3.md

         - ERR invalid longitude (In case of invalid latitude but valid longitude)
         - ERR invalid latitude (In case of invalid longitude but valid latitude)

-- If you're wondering why the boundary of latitude are clipped at -85.05112878 and 85.05112878 degrees instead of -90 and 90 degrees respectively.
+- The booundary of latitude are clipped at -85.05112878 and 85.05112878 degrees instead of -90 and 90 degrees respectively.
 It is because of the Web Mercator projection used by Redis.
 You can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Web_Mercator_projection).